 J. Appendix D4 - Conversion or Renewal Waiver Cost Projection and Adjustments.
-(4 of 5)
+(5 of 5)

-1. [Required, if the State's BY is more than 3 months prior to the beginning of P1 to trend BY to P1]

-The State is using the actual State historical trend to project past data to the current time period trending from 1999 to present). od (i.e.,

-The actual documented trend is:

-Please provide documentation.

-^

-2. [Required, when the State's BY is trended to P2.
-No other 1915(b)(3) adjustment is allowed] I f trends are unknown and in the future (i.e., trending from present into the future), the State must use lower of State historical 1915(b)(3) trend or State's trend for State Plan Services.
-Please docuboth trend rates and indicate which trend rate was used. i.
-A. State historical 1915(b)(3) trend rates 1.
-Please indicate the years on which the rates are based: base years e.
-Incentives (not in capitated payment) Trend Adjustment: If the State marked Section D.I.H.d, then this adjustment reports trend for that factor.
-Trend is limited to the rate for State Plan services.

-B. State Plan Service trend

-Please indicate the State Plan Service trend rate from Section D.I.J.a. above

-Please provide documentation.

-- 1. List the State Plan trend rate by MEG from Section D.I.I.a 3.4% in P1 (CY 2015) and 2.9% in P2 (CY 2016) through P5 (CY 2019) - 2.
-List the Incentive trend rate by MEG if different from Section D.I.I.a Not applicable.
-The State Plan service trend is used. - 3.
-Explain any differences:

-Money Follow the Person incentive payments are accounted for in capitation costs as required in H.d.1 above.
-Therefore the trend rate for services is used.

-- J. Appendix D4 Conversion or Renewal Waiver Cost Projection and Adjustments.
-(5 of 5) - p.
-Other adjustments including but not limited to federal government changes. - If the federal government changes policy affecting Medicaid reimbursement, the State must adjust P1 and P2 to reflect all changes.
+p.
+Other adjustments including but not limited to federal government changes.

-Once the State's FFS institutional excess UPL is phased out, CMS will no longer match excess institutional UPL payments.

-■ Excess payments addressed through transition periods should not be included in the 1915(b) cost effectiveness process.
-Any State with excess payments should exclude the excess amount and only include the supplemental amount under 100% of the institutional UPL in the cost effectiveness process.

-■ For all other payments made under the UPL, including supplemental payments, the costs should be included in the cost effectiveness calculations.
+- If the federal government changes policy affecting Medicaid reimbursement, the State must adjust P1 and P2 to reflect all changes. - Once the State's FFS institutional excess UPL is phased out, CMS will no longer match excess institutional UPL payments. - Excess payments addressed through transition periods should not be included in the 1915(b) cost effectiveness process.
+Any State with excess payments should exclude the excess amount and only include the supplemental amount under 100% of the institutional UPL in the cost effectiveness process. - For all other payments made under the UPL, including supplemental payments, the costs should be included in the cost effectiveness calculations.
 This would apply to PCCM enrollees and to PAHP, PIHP or MCO enrollees if the institutional services were provided as FFS wrap around.
-The recipient of the supplemental payment does not matter for the purposes of this analysis.

-■ Pharmacy Rebate Factor Adjustment (Conversion Waivers Only) \: Rebates that States receive from drug manufacturers should be deducted from Base Year costs if pharmacy services are included in the capitated base.
+The recipient of the supplemental payment does not matter for the purposes of this analysis. - Pharmacy Rebate Factor Adjustment (Conversion Waivers Only) : Rebates that States receive from drug manufacturers should be deducted from Base Year costs if pharmacy services are included in the capitated base.
 If the base year costs are not reduced by the rebate factor, an inflated BY would result.
 Pharmacy rebates should also be deducted from FFS costs if pharmacy services are impacted by the waiver but not capitated.